dominodatalab/domino-code-assist-docs/docs/index.md

 # Low Code Assistant (LCA)

 The Low Code Assistant (LCA) provides a simple, intuitive point-and-click interface for generating Python or R code.
 It aims to enable those not familiar with writing code to quickly become productive in Domino Data Lab.

-Low Code Assistant (LCA) accelerates common data analysis tasks by autogenerating Python or R code with point & click GUIs.
+LCA accelerates common data analysis tasks by autogenerating Python or R code with point & click GUIs.

 For example, LCA can autogenerate Python or R code for these tasks: